JuliaLang/julia/doc/manual/arrays.rst

 :obj:`SubArray` is a specialization of :obj:`AbstractArray` that performs indexing by reference rather than by copying.
-A :obj:`SubArray` is created with the :func:`sub` function, which is called the same way as :func:`getindex` (with an array and a series of index arguments).
-The result of :func:`sub` looks the same as the result of :func:`getindex`, except the data is left in place.
+A :obj:`SubArray` is created with the :func:`view` function, which is called the same way as :func:`getindex` (with an array and a series of index arguments).
+The result of :func:`view` looks the same as the result of :func:`getindex`, except the data is left in place.
-:func:`sub` stores the input index vectors in a :obj:`SubArray` object, which can later be used to index the original array indirectly.
+:func:`view` stores the input index vectors in a :obj:`SubArray` object, which can later be used to index the original array indirectly.

 :obj:`StridedVector` and :obj:`StridedMatrix` are convenient aliases defined